gss-patricia/frontend-challenges/README.md

 Caso, você conheça algum desafio que não esteja listado aqui, adorariamos acrescentar em nossa lista.

-> If you know of any challenges that aren't listed here, we would love to add you to our list.
+> If you know of any challenges that aren't listed here, we would like to add it in our list.

 **Sumário**
+> Sumary

 - [Desafios Javascript](#desafios-javascript)
 - [Desafios CSS](#desafios-css)
 - [Desafios Outras Linguages](#desafios-outras-linguagens)

 ## Desafios Outras Linguagens
+> Other languages challenges

 Além do Javascript aqui você encontra outras linguagens.
 Escolha a linguagem e comece o desafio.